Azure/Vision-AI-DevKit-Pages/docs/_docs/012-HOL_Dev_Using_ASA.md

 To do that, we will build and deploy an ASA module at the edge.

 *Note:* this tutorial is incomplete in a way that it doesn't trigger any events yet.
+There are multipe options how to continue after this tutorial depending on the end-2-end use case.
+The results of Stream Analytics can be for example directer to SQL,  storage or used to trigger alerts.

 ## What you will do

-* Create an Azure Stream Analytics job to process data from the Vision AI DevKit camera
+* Create an Azure Stream Analytics job in Azure
 * Connect the Azure Stream Analytics job with other IoT Edge modules
-* Deploy the Azure Stream Analytics job to your Vision AI DevKit camera from the Azure portal
+* Deploy the Azure Stream Analytics job to your Vision AI DevKit camera from the Azure portal to process data before transferring it to IoT Hub

   ![Diagram - Tutorial architecture, stage and deploy ASA job]({{ '/assets/images/asa-architecture.png' | relative_url }})